Should you multi task or single task?

 I really struggle with not checking Web page statistics because it is endlessly fascinating to see which pages are popular etc. The only prevention is to close my browser.

-90 minutes later I was still watching and listening to not just his videos, but to others from the 1980s – my 20-something decade.
-That single blog post took over 2 hours to write and post because I was not focused on a controllable outcome.
+Ninety minutes later I was still watching and listening to not just his videos, but to others from the 1980s; my twenty-something decade.
+That single blog post took over two hours to write and post because I was not focused on a controllable outcome.

 And even though the vacuum cleaning has finished, I can now hear my wife teaching Japanese Kanji to our daughter in the living room.
 Since I also value my daughter’s bilingualism this is a distraction I can choose to accept in order to be able to work from home.

-With 37 minutes counted down and 3 remaining, I think I have made my point about focusing on one task at a time.
+With thirty-seven minutes counted down and just three remaining, I think I have made my point about focusing on one task at a time.
 What say you?